valory-xyz/open-operator-aks/README.md

    <p align="center"><img src="docs/images/deploy-service-workflow.png" alt="Deploy service workflow" width=80%></p>

 Please wait until the AWS EC2 instance finishes completing the service deployment.
-The IP of the created AWS EC2 instance can be retrieved for the summary of the "Deploy service" workflow.
+The IP of the created AWS EC2 instance can be retrieved for the "Summary" step in the "Deploy service" workflow.

 4. **Interact with the AWS EC2 instance.** You can connect to the AWS EC2 instance as the user `ubuntu` using the SSH private key specified: